quorrajs/Quorra-docs/Getting started/Middleware.md

 ## Registering Middleware

-You can register your custom middleware with the application in `app/routes.js' file outside all routes, or you can create a middleware.js file in 'app' folder and include it in the `app/start/global.js` file like `require(path.join (App.path.app, 'middleware'));`
+You can register your custom middleware with the application in `app/routes.js` file outside all routes, or you can create a middleware.js file in 'app' folder and include it in the `app/start/global.js` file like `require(path.join (App.path.app, 'middleware'));`

-Syntax for registering a custom middleware is
+Syntax for registering a custom middleware is:

 ```javascript
 App.middleware(require('<middleware constructor>'));